I am so excited to have Amanda J. Clay here at Paranormal and Romantic Suspense Reviews with a Spotlight, Excerpt and Guest Post.

 The second installment, Rebel Rising, is due out this September and I’m so excited to continue the saga with my readers.

-Amanda J. Clay is a writing YA and Adult fiction from Dallas, TX.
+About the Author Amanda J. Clay is a writing YA and Adult fiction from Dallas, TX.
 A Northern California native, she had a fantastic time studying English and Journalism at Chico State University and then a very serious time slaving away for a Master’s degree in Communications from California State University, Fullerton.
 When she’s not staring at a computer screen, she spends most of her spare time on some new fitness addiction and plotting world adventures.

 Her latest book is the young adult novel, Rebel Song.